Core MD Program

-A two year sequence first introducing students to principles of statistics and evidence-based medicine, then applying that knowledge in small group based problem based learning (PBL) cases in which students research topics relevant to the presented cases and teach their small group peers what they learned.
+A two-year sequence first introduces students to principles of statistics and evidence-based medicine, then applies that knowledge in small group-based problem-based learning (PBL) cases in which students research topics relevant to the presented cases and teach their small group peers what they learned.
 The course emphasizes evidence-based and lifelong learning principles.

 Year 1-2 Medical Science Courses

-Years 1 and 2 of the curriculum are a continuum that introduce students to an organ system-based overview of normal and disease processes, increasing the emphasis on diseases and therapy as the courses progress.
-Courses integrate anatomy, physiology, pathophysiology, cell biology, biochemistry, microbiology and pharmacology relevant to the organ systems under study.
+Years 1 and 2 of the curriculum are a continuum that introduces students to an organ system-based overview of normal and disease processes, increasing the emphasis on diseases and therapy as the courses progress.
+Courses integrate anatomy, physiology, pathophysiology, cell biology, biochemistry, microbiology, and pharmacology relevant to the organ systems under study.

-- Cardiovascular and Pulmonary System - normal function, common abnormalities and structural anatomy of the heart, lungs and vessels; components and physiology of blood.
+- Cardiovascular and Pulmonary Systems - normal function, common abnormalities, and structural anatomy of the heart, lungs, and vessels; components and physiology of blood.

 Year 3 Clinical Clerkships

-MCOM clinical clerkships in Tampa emphasize integrative process of patient care from a patient perspective, vs. the traditional departmental-based approach.
+MCOM clinical clerkships in Tampa emphasize the integrative process of patient care from a patient perspective, vs. the traditional departmental-based approach.
 Multiple departments interact to deliver the curriculum at core clinical sites including Tampa General Hospital, Haley VA Medical Center, All Children’s Hospital, and Morsani Center for Advanced Patient care.
-The year includes 4 weeks of elective time of the student’s choice to explore non-clerkship career options or do research.
+The year includes 2 electives of the student’s choice that are 2 weeks each to explore non-clerkship career options or do research.